GLOBAL MARKETS-Stocks gain on ECB stimulus hopes, U.S. economic data

 * U.S. durable goods and consumer confidence data strong

-* European bond yields fall further
+* European bond yields lower on the day

 By Sam Forgione